utcs356/sp25/_pages/3_improved_router.md

     For more details, you can refer to the file, `assignment2/labs/star_four_hosts/shared/utils/p4runtime_lib/helper.py`.

 2. Send a table entry to the switch.
     The `Bmv2SwitchConnection` object, `s1`, is provided and initialized.
-The object is the abstraction of a connection between the switch and the controller.
+It is an abstraction of a connection between the switch and the controller.
-    To add a table entry you built in the above step, you can simply call the `WriteTableEntry` method of the `Bmv2SwitchConnectoin` object with `table_entry` as a parameter. (e.g., `s1.WriteTableEntry(table_entry)`) When you update the existing table entry, specify `is_modify=True` as the parameter of `s1.WriteTableEntry`. (e.g., `s1.WriteTableEntry(table_entry, is_modify=True)`)
+    To add a table entry you built in the above step, you can simply call the `WriteTableEntry` method of the `Bmv2SwitchConnectoin` object with `table_entry` as a parameter (e.g., `s1.WriteTableEntry(table_entry)`).
+    When you update an existing table entry, specify `is_modify=True` as the parameter of `s1.WriteTableEntry` (e.g., `s1.WriteTableEntry(table_entry, is_modify=True)`).

 #### Usage example
-Say there's a `l2_simple_switch.p4` and it defines a table in the ingress control block as below.
+Say there's a `l2_simple_switch.p4`, which defines a table in the ingress control block, as below.
 ```p4
 ...
 control MyIngress() {